oasisprotocol/curve25519-voi/README.md

 sentence again, and then be mercilessly mocked.
 It is worth noting that the standard library does not do this appropriately either.

+The minimum required Go version for this package follows the Go support policy, of latest version and the previous one.
+Attempting to subvert the toolchain checks will result in reduced performance or insecurity on certain platforms.

 This package uses hand-crafted build tags of doom to determine if the 32-bit or 64-bit codepath should be used, when both exist.